Ireland Travel Books | The Best Guidebooks to Plan your Irish Adventure

 Taking visitors from south to north, the book’s authors have meticulously recorded everything you need to see along the famous 2500 km touring route.
 From Kinsale in Co.
 Cork to the shores of Lough Foyle in Co.
 Donegal, this book will tell you where to go for the most inspiring sea views and formidable beaches.
 And thanks to plenty of detailed maps, you shouldn’t get lost on the way!

 Because the Wild Atlantic Way is not just about seeing but also about doing, this guidebook is a great inspiration for coastal walks and other outdoors activities.
-From surfing to pony trekking, from riding Ireland’s only cable car to puffin watching, this book tells you all about experiencing the Irish west coast to the fullest.
+From surfing in Lahinch to pony trekking, from riding Ireland’s only cable car to puffin watching, this book tells you all about experiencing the Irish west coast to the fullest.

 Furthermore, the book comes with spectacular and dramatic pictures that will send any readers packing for their next Irish adventure.
 Also, this guide will easily find its place in your suitcase thanks to its handy A5 format.